 - a.
 The Senior Master/Master Trainer certification requires the Senior Master/Master Trainer to certify on 10 tasks.
-To qualify for the certification exam, the Senior Master/Master Trainer must: - (1) Graduate the Master Trainer Course (MTC). - (2) Enroll within 90-days of assuming the position or graduation from MTC, whichever is later. - (3) Receive training or evaluation from the BN Ops SGM for the Senior Master Trainer or SMT for the Master Trainer. - b.
-The certification tasks consists of:
+To qualify for the certification exam, the Senior Master/Master Trainer must: - (1) The enrollment of the certification occurs during the initial reception and integration with the Master Trainer or upon assignment to the position if filled internally within the organization. - (2) The Certification program starts NLT 30-days from the assignment of the position or Master Trainer Course graduation, whichever is later. - (3) The Certification program must be completed within 180-days from the certification start date. - (4) The Master Trainer Course certificate needs to be uploaded to the USAREC G3 Training Leader Development Program SharePoint and DTMS. - (5) SMT/MT are only required to certify once.
+The Master Trainer will verify the previous record, annotate the current record, and close the certification out. - (6) The primary Trainer for these tasks is the BN Ops SGM for the SMT/MT. - b.
+The certification tasks consist of: - (1) 805K-79R-4009 Conduct intelligence Preparation of the Battlefield (IPB) - (2) 805K-79R-4010 Conduct Recruiting Functions Analysis (RFA) - (3) 805K-79R-4012 Analyze the Mission Accomplish Plan (MAP) - (4) 805K-79R-4402 Assess the Team - (5) 805K-79R-4403 Manage the Organization Schools Program

-(1) Conduct intelligence Preparation of the Battlefield (IPB) 805K-79R-4009 (2) Conduct Recruiting Functions Analysis (RFA) 805K-79R-4010 (3) Analyze the Mission Accomplish Plan (MAP) 805K-79R-4012 (4) Assess the Team 805K-79R-4402 (5) Manage the Organization Schools Program 805K-79R-4403 (6) Monitor USAREC Leader Development Program and Certifications 805K-79R-4404 (7) Plan Near-Term Training 805K-79R-4405 (8) Manage Digital Training Management Systems (DTMS) 805K-79R-4408 (9) Manage Unit Training Program 805K-79R-4410 (10) Train a Recruiting Unit 805K-79R-4411
+(6) 805K-79R-4404 Monitor USAREC Leader Development Program and Certifications (7) 805K-79R-4405 Plan Near-Term Training (8) 805K-79R-4408 Manage Digital Training Management Systems (DTMS) (9) 805K-79R-4410 Manage Unit Training Program (10) 805K-79R-4411 Train a Recruiting Unit

 F-6.
-Company Executive Officer Certification
+Company Executive Officer Certification/Recruiting Operations Officer Certification

 - a.
-The Company Executive Officer Certification requires the Company Executive Officer to certify on nine (9) tasks.
-To qualify for the certification exam, the Company XO must: - (1) Graduate the Recruiting Company Executive Officer Course. - (2) Enroll within 90 days of assuming the position or graduation from the Company XO Course, whichever is later. - (3) Receive training or evaluation from the Company Commander (Primary) or First Sergeant (Alternate). - (4) Achieve an 80% or higher on the certification exam administered at the end of each guarter. - b.
-The certification tasks consists of: - (1) 805K-79R-6001 Conduct Intelligence Preparation of the Battlefield for a Recruiting Operational Environment - (2) 805K-79R-6002 Coordinate Company Training Plan - (3) 805K-79R-6003 Develop a Community-Centric Network - (4) 805K-79R-6004 Implement Command Supply Discipline Program - (5) 805K-79R-6005 Manage Company Operational Readiness - (6) 805K-79R-6006 Navigate Recruiting Systems - (7) 805K-79R-6007 Coordinate Company Future Soldier Training Events - (8) 805K-79R-7034/5085 Develop/Analyze Mission Accomplishment Plan - (9) 805K-79R-7035 Direct a Company School Recruiting Plan
+The Company Executive Officer (XO) / Company Recruiting Operations Officer (ROO) Certification requires the Company XO or Company ROO to certify on nine (9) tasks. - (1) The enrollment of the certification occurs during the initial reception and integration with the Master Trainer or upon assignment to the position if filled internally within the organization. - (2) The Certification program starts NLT 30-days from the assignment of the position or Company XO/ROO Course graduation, whichever is later. - (3) The Certification program must be completed within 180-days from the certification start date. - (4) The Company XO/ROO certificate needs to be uploaded to the USAREC G3 Training Leader Development Program SharePoint and DTMS. - (5) Recruiting Company XO/ROO are only required to certify once.
+The Master Trainer will verify the previous record, annotate the current record, and close the certification out. - (6) The primary Trainer for these tasks is Company Commander or First Sergeant. - (7) Achieve an 80% or higher on the certification exam administered at the end of each quarter.

+b.
+The certification tasks consist of:

+(1) 805K-79R-6001 Operational Environment Conduct Intelligence Preparation of the Battlefield for a Recruiting (2) 805K-79R-6002 Coordinate Company Training Plan (3) 805K-79R-6003 Develop a Community-Centric Network (4) 805K-79R-6004 Implement Command Supply Discipline Program (5) 805K-79R-6005 Manage Company Operational Readiness (6) 805K-79R-6006 Navigate Recruiting Systems (7) 805K-79R-6007 Coordinate Company Future Soldier Training Events (8) 805K-79R-7034/5085 Develop/Analyze Mission Accomplishment Plan (9) 805K-79R-7035 Direct a Company School Recruiting Plan

 - c.
-Company XOs that pass the certification exam will earn permanent wear of the recruiter badge. - d.
+Company XO/ROOs that pass the certification exam will earn permanent wear of the Recruiter badge. - d.
 Task numbers beginning with "CXO" do not have an associated Training & Evaluation Outline.